 Zum Wassermann (1984)

-SPECTRA conducted by Filip Rathé
+SPECTRA o.l.v.
+Filip Rathé

 Emma Posman, soprano